Chair

 District One Representative

-Lampton served as a member of the Louisiana State Bar Association’s Diversity Committee and Outreach Committee and was a member of the 2019-20 Leadership LSBA Class.
+Lampton is a member of the Louisiana State Bar Association’s Diversity Committee and Outreach Committee and was a member of the 2019-20 Leadership LSBA Class.

 She is a member of the New Orleans Bar Association (current Young Lawyers Section vice chair; 2022-23 YLS secretary; and 2021-22 YLS treasurer), the Greater New Orleans Louis A. Martinet Legal Society, Inc. and the A.P.
 Tureaud American Inn of Court (current board member).